New Patient Registration

-We can receive and process these forms between 2pm and 4pm at our Donegall Road site.
+If at all possible, we would kindly ask that these forms are submitted between 2pm and 4pm at our Donegall Road site.

 Once your documentation is processed, a "New Patient" consultation can be offered, to establish your needs, so that we can provide you with the best possible level of care.

-We would kindly ask that to help reduce crowding and maintain social distancing within the surgery, that you complete these as fully as you can at home, then bring them in, rather than completing them in the surgery.
+We would kindly ask that to help reduce crowding, and to avoid delays to your registration, that you carefully complete these as fully as you can at home, before attending the surgery.

-You will need to complete a registration form and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+- Health Questionnaire (which will provide useful information whilst we wait for your medical records to arrive from your previous doctor

 All new patients are offered a health check with a doctor, nurse, or our pharmacist to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
 Whilst your registration is in process you can still access services if you have an immediately necessary, urgent need that cannot wait until after your new patient appointment.

 Please note the new patient appointment is primarily to collate your medical history and it may be appropriate to attend again thereafter with a Doctor to follow up on medical concerns.

 We also need new patients to carefully read and understand our New Patient's Medicine policy; in the interests of safe and effective prescribing, this gives an expection of how we manage prescribing, and our patient's responsibilities with regards to managing their medication